Antonio M. Rosario/Getty Images

 Life on Mars?

-This simple question has captivated millions of minds since the days of astronomer Percival Lowell.
-We're still no closer to a definitive answer.
-That doesn't mean we've stopped trying to answer it though.
-Since the days of the Viking landers, spacecraft have been carrying out tests for life processes, analyzing Martian soil for traces of water and looking for the release of gases such as carbon dioxide, methane and oxygen that might result from the activities of bacteria.
-These tests have seemed to show that the Martian soil was chemically active, but not biologically active.
+This simple question has captivated minds for centuries.
+We still lack a definitive answer, although evidence has continued to mount as spacecraft carry out increasingly sophisticated tests for life processes, past and present, including analyzing Martian soil for traces of water and looking for the release of gases such as carbon dioxide, methane and oxygen that might suggest bacterial life.

 For more Mars madness, browse the stories and links on the next page.